Finastra/fds-angular/CONTRIBUTING.md

 > git push -u origin bugfix/meaningful-name
 ```

-- In GitHub send a pull request to master
+- In GitHub send a pull request to main

 That's it, thank you for your contribution!